 If there’s one of the Warhammer 40k 11th Edition rules previews that jumps off the page, it’s the change to Detachments.

 Current codex detachments are still legal, but Warhammer 40k 11th Edition is adding more flexibility by letting players select multiple detachments using a new Detachment Points system for a more customized mix of army abilities.
-Detachments will cost between one and three points depending on how broad or powerful their rules are, which is a pretty big shift for list building.
+Now, detachments will cost between 1 and 3 points, depending on how broad or powerful their rules are, which is a pretty big shift for list building.

 Force Dispositions